elasticio/api-docs/source/includes/_auth-clients.md

 server.
 Upon registration the authorization server issues the registered client an identifier (client ID) and a secret.
 These client credentials are used to create a client using the following API.
-Auth clients can be created on any level: tenant, contract or workspace which incapsulate each other (in order), i.e if client is created in tenant it is available in every contract of this tenant and in every workspace.
+Auth clients can be created on any level: tenant, contract or workspace which incapsulate each other (in order), i.e client created on tenant level is available to use for creating secrets in any workspace of the tenant.

 ## Retrieve All Auth Clients